cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 The default and recommended value is `switchover`.

-The upgrade keeps the Cloud Native PostgreSQL identity and does not reclone the data.
+The upgrade keeps the Cloud Native PostgreSQL identity and does not re-clone the data.
 Pods will be deleted and created again with the same PVCs.

 During the rolling update procedure, the services endpoints move to reflect the cluster's status, so the applications ignore the node that